 The APDP complements and continues the Specialist Development Program (SDP) career development path.
 While the SDP provides a road map for early career professionals to attain specialization, the APDP provides a road map for technical specialists to attain the strategic mindset and skillset of a principal professional, the pinnacle job role for senior technical specialists.
 APDP participants are required to actively contribute to professional societies and technical conferences, publish articles in technical papers, and earn patents for technologies that address the company’s technical challenges.
 The program also develops a senior professional’s toolkit in executive communication, team leadership, crisis management, and systems thinking.

 The APDP Board plays an important governance role in the program and is responsible for reviewing participant progress, validating technical contributions, and approving graduate applications.

-Fahad A. Aldossary, division head of the Technical Services Professional Academy (TSPA) and administrator of the Professional Development Program, said,
+Fahad A. Aldossary, division head of the Technical Services Professional Academy (TSPA) and administrator of the Professional Development Program, commented.

 Abdullah M. Rumaih, a principal professional in the Consulting Services Department, said, “Participation in the APDP has made me keenly aware of what it means to be a strategic leader and the accountability associated with these roles.
 I deeply appreciate the investment the company has made in my development, and I am committed to making sure this investment pays off.
 Our goal as participants in the APDP is to build a stronger, more robust Aramco, for our country and for our children.”